Identifying weak values with intrinsic dynamical properties in Modal theories: Intrinsic dynamical properties in Modal theories

-Therefore, the expectation value of the property $G$ is identical in both modal and Orthodox quantum mechanics.
-In this sense, we say that static intrinsic properties are unproblematic within the Orthodox theory.
-There is, however, a very important difference between the two theories that will become dramatic when discussing dynamical intrinsic properties.
-Orthodox quantum mechanics assumes that $g^i$ is the (eigen-) value of the quantum system only after (not before) it is projectively measured.
-On the contrary, in the modal interpretation, $g^i(t)$ is the \textit{intrinsic} value of the system independently of the measurement.
-Thus, despite the fact that the Orthodox theory can provide expectation values of static properties, strictly speaking static intrinsic properties in the Orthodox theory are not well defined.
-In other words, before a projective measurement is carried out, Orthodox quantum mechanics states that the quantum system defined by the state $|\psi(t) \rangle$ has no property $G$ associated unless $|\psi(t) \rangle=|g^i \rangle$~\cite{pandey2020micro}.
+Despite the fact that the Orthodox theory can provide expectation values of static properties, strictly speaking, intrinsic static properties are not well defined in Orthodox quantum mechanics.
+That is, before a projective measurement is carried out, Orthodox quantum mechanics asserts that the quantum system defined by the state $|\psi(t) \rangle$ has no property $G$ associated unless $|\psi(t) \rangle=|g \rangle$~\cite{pandey2020micro}.

-Apart from the property $g(t)$ that is always well-defined within a modal theory, we can also envision other intrinsic properties $S_M(g(t))$ of the quantum system.
-By construction, such function $S_M(g(t))$ has to be linked to the \textit{guiding state} $|\psi(t) \rangle$ and the \textit{property state} $|g(t)\rangle$~\footnote{For example, for the Bohmian velocity, $v_x(t)=S_M(g(t))$, we look for information of the momentum (divided by the mass) of the quantum system, $P=S$, at each particular position $x(t)=g(t)$.
-Let us emphasize here that the physical soundness of $S_M(g(t))$ within a modal theory is not linked to the fact of whether $S_M(g(t))$ is measurable or not.
-In other words, the Bohmian velocity is a relevant intrinsic property of the Bohmian theory irrespective of its experimental accessibility.}.
-The ensemble value of this property is given by:

-As it happens in Eq. \eref{modal1}, the modal interpretation allows to understand $S_M(g(t))$ as an intrinsic property of the quantum system.
-An unavoidable requirement, however, is that the ensemble value reproduces the empirical (also Orthodox) ensemble value.
-By defining $S_M(g)$ as~\cite{holland1995quantum, pladevall2019applied}: